mobvoi/ticdesign/_en/design/index.md

 #### Row Spacing

 The spacing between rows significantly affects the reading experience.
 We use the following reference: row spacing should be 0.4x the font size.

 This is only a consideration.
-In theory, neither too much or too little row spacing can be acceptable.
+Theoretically, a spacing that is neither too much or too little is  acceptable.

 <div class="row">
 <div class="col-third" markdown="1">